sadtank/btc-mon/README.md

 # Troubleshooting tips
+* AI is your friend.
+* Need more support?
+Send it to me for _pre-built setup_.
 * _Should I update btc-mon from the interactive LCD menu?_ - Update will clobber everything in the folder with the current repo.
 You can rollback by pointing the symlink ("current") at whichever version of main.py you want to run.
 * _Ansible ran without errors but btc-mon isn't running on the screen_
   * Likely some issue with the unit file or systemctl...
 Did you use the suggested user (btcmon)?
 Did you change/modify the symlink to the current version?
 You'll need to dig through the logs to figure it out.
 Check the btcmon.service status and journalctl.